Index:

 Evolution to Extinction: La Luz de Jesus Gallery cannot be spared criticism in how it has evolved over the years.
 Its website presently describes its submission criteria as “figurative, narrative, and lowbrow.”
 Each of these descriptors is like an unintended straight jacket, where the art to be considered becomes narrower by definition.
 What is left looks like the curated aesthetic of a vintage store version of Pier One Imports.

 First, “figurative art” is just Opposite Land of Abstract Expressionism.
 There is no virtue in rejecting one blanket approach for the other, apart from the vice of filtering out useful hybrids.
 The strange art aesthetic La Luz professes to embrace begins to look curiously less strange.
-When viewed collectively, the body of work may be described as strained, anemic, or sterile because it struggles to stay cleanly within the boundaries set for it.
+When viewed collectively, the body of work on their site may be described as strained, anemic, or sterile because it struggles to stay cleanly within the boundaries set for it.

 I am reminded of Art Forum Magazine of the late 1980s.
 It was filled with pages of copious text describing contemporary art.
 Few (if any) images were paired to its feature articles.
 This omisson was excusable.
 Modern art of this time was uniformly terrible.
 But for its different focus, current Lowbrow shares an similar crisis of identity.

 Respectable art—and this is what La Luz now promotes—veers dangerously into ethereal-ness.
-The art does not jar or excite, but instead evaporates on your tongue like a dry, over-priced white wine.
+The art does not jar or excite, but instead evaporates on your tongue like a dry, over-priced wine.
 It is decorative yet non-intrusive.
 It blends surprisingly well with shabby chic apartment décor.

 Next comes the “narrative” descriptor of La Luz’s house style, which, for me, is even more offensive than the term “figurative.”
 Great art appeals to the non-verbal senses and not to the journalistic left brain.
 Tell a story if you must, but give the viewer the option of ignoring your story—as most will do if the picture, on its own merits, seduces them.